 1. Establish a Warm Welcome

-Your nanny’s first impression of your home and family sets the tone for your relationship. ’s important to make them feel valued and comfortable by:
+Your nanny’s first impression of your home and family sets the tone for your relationship.
+It’s important to make them feel valued and comfortable by:

 • Giving a house tour and pointing out important areas (nursery, kitchen, emergency exits, etc.)